All India Mahila Congress: General Secretary

 In October 2015 Nagma, who was previously a film actress, was appointed to the office General Secretary.
 In January 2019 INC president Rahul Gandhi appointed Apsara Reddy as National General Secretary, Reddy being noted as the first transgender office holder in the AIMC.

 In March 2020, Aiyshwarya Mahadev was appointed its National Secretary.

-In August 2021, Netta D'Souza was appointed its National President.
+In August 2021, Netta D'Souza was appointed its Acting National President.